Revech/FrontEnd-Practice/README.md

 ## My Learning Approach

 This is how I learn—by experimenting and observing the effects of small changes.
 I hope this project helps you learn in the same way.
-Dive in, play around, and see how simple changes can make a big difference in your understanding of HTML and CSS.
+Dive in, play around, and see how simple changes can make a big difference in your understanding.